jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/understanding-ssrf/index.md

 subtitle: Attacking a web server using SSRF
 tags: security, web, vulnerability, ethical-hacking
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1620331136/blog/understanding-ssrf/cover_srzscf.webp
-alt: 'Blacksmith.
-Photo by Hannah Gibbs on Unsplash: https://unsplash.com/photos/BINLgyrG_fI'
+alt: Photo by Hannah Gibbs on Unsplash
 description: Here we will see what a Server Side Request Forgery is, how hackers can exploit it, and what are the best ways to protect against this attack.
 keywords: Web, Security, Vulnerability, Hacking, SSRF, Input Validation, Ethical Hacking, Pentesting
 author: Jonathan Armas
 writer: johna
 name: Jonathan Armas
 about1: Systems Engineer, OSCP - Security+
 about2: '"Be formless, shapeless like water" Bruce Lee'
 source: https://unsplash.com/photos/BINLgyrG_fI
----devsecops-concept/
+---

 Many web applications request outside services for data, configurations, updates, among others.
 This is beneficial for the developers and